GoogleChrome/web.dev/src/site/content/en/blog/codelab-payment-form-best-practices/index.md

 You need to ensure your forms work well on a range of devices by adjusting padding, margins, and font sizes.

-Copy all the CSS below and paste it into your own `main.css` file.
+Copy all the CSS below and paste it into your own `css/main.css` file.

 {% Glitch {
   id: 'payment-form-codelab-2',